linhdnguyen23/Archive/README.md

 ## Submitting Your Solution

-1. To enter the competition, your team must submit a working (makeable) solution on github, on or before the deadline.
+1. To enter the competition, your team must submit a working (makeable) solution on GitHub, on or before the deadline.
 2. Your team must submit a 1-3 page paper describing the technical design concepts you used in your solution.

 ## Choosing a Winner

-The Zombies in Marketing are awaiting your submissions.
+The zombies in Marketing are awaiting your submissions.
 Here's how they will score your work:

 ### 1. Working Application (45pts)

 Vlad-the-Compiler will build your application, and test it using an automated suite of tests.
-Your solution will recieve 10pts for each completed functional test, so long as you complete all tasks withing the standard time window.
+Your solution will recieve 10 points for each completed functional test, so long as you complete all tasks within the standard time window.

 If your solution doesn't build at all, you will receive 0 points in this category.